Intertag-1line/Tag-/README.md

 (insert image here)

 In media today, there's of course good works and bad works.
 A lot of the bad works usually contain offensive content, such as incorrect representation of certain groups, stolen content and general issues between creators and consumers.
+To create a thread about a work you found, please go to the discussions page to continue !